simondramsey/GEE-Image_Export/README.md

 Select a time frame appropriate for the satellite platform chosen.
 Shorter time frames will contain more cloud cover depending on season and may contain data gaps.

+Enter the chosen start and end date between the quoatations for the appropriate variables in the format "YYYY-MM-DD".
 ![Time Frame](TimeFrame.PNG)

 #### SET STUDY AREA

-Define a study area using a polygon or uploaded geometry.
+Define a study area using a geometry either created within Earth Engine or uploaded as an asset.
-Polygons can be created using the geometry tools in the top-left of the map window
+Polygons can be created using the geometry tools in the top-left of the interactive map window.
+Select the polygon tool and define the corners of the polygon by clicking on the interactive map.
+To use a pre-defined geometry, upload it as an asset.
+Ensure the name of the study area variable matches the name of the geometry.

 #### RESULTS
 ![Console](Console.PNG)